srithon/BrightnessControl/README.md

 * displays: list of connected display adapters
   * stored in `~/.cache/brightnesscontrol/displays`

+**NOTE**: multi-monitor displays are not yet functional.
+Until then, you can manually edit the `displays` cache file while the daemon is not running and remove all but one of the displays.
+This will be fixed in the `1.6.0` release.

 If the contents of either `brightness` or `mode` are invalid, they are automatically defaulted and overwritten

 If the `displays` file is empty or non-existent, it will automatically be populated with the current display configuration